Italy's government is like Schrödinger's cat

 But the Italian chaos had its own laws of quantum physics, according to one commentator on geopolitics, who asked not to be named for professional reasons.

-"Conte's government is a sort of Schrödinger's cat", he said, referring to a famous paradox in theoretical physics, in which a cat in a box is both alive and dead at the same time, due to the mathematics of sub-atomic particles.
+"Conte's government is a sort of Schrödinger's cat", he said, referring to a famous paradox in theoretical physics, in which a cat in a box is both alive and dead at the same time, due to the maths of sub-atomic particles.

 And for Renzi, a Conte government that is neither alive nor dead is the best thing.

-If the government is not dead there can be no new elections, so Renzi does not risk seeing his 48 seats in parliament go up in smoke (according to the polls, his party is has less than 3 percent approval).
+If the government is not dead there can be no new elections, so Renzi does not risk seeing his 48 seats in parliament go up in smoke (according to the polls, his party has less than 3 percent support).

 At the same time, if the government is not alive, Conte can no longer overshadow Renzi.